-Case Study
+The Foundry · Case Study

-What The Free Business Analyzer Does
+What The Free Business Analyser Does

-The BespokeWorks Instant Business Analyzer is a free AI tool that audits any company website and returns a personalised three-phase automation roadmap.
+The BespokeWorks Instant Business Analyser is a free AI tool that audits any company website and returns a personalised three-phase automation roadmap.
 You enter a URL, answer a few optional context questions (industry, company size, primary goal, biggest challenge, tools currently used), and a few minutes later you get a report describing exactly which AI and automation projects your business could implement in the next two weeks, two months, and six months, with realistic ROI framing for each.

 It is free, runs without a signup wall, and is built on the same analysis stack we use internally when scoping client engagements.
 You can try it at bespokeworks.ai/instant-analysis.